MechanicalRabbit/FunSQL.jl/docs/src/guide.md

-# Tutorial
+# Usage Guide

 ```@meta
 CurrentModule = FunSQL
 ```

-This tutorial will teach you how to build SQL queries using FunSQL.
+This guide will teach you how to assemble SQL queries using FunSQL.

 ## Test Database